Makeup Application After Vision Loss

 - Storing your makeup in the refrigerator can provide a temperature difference that makes application easier.

-It helps to steady your hand against your face or with your other hand when applying cosmetics, such as mascara, eyeliner, or lipstick, which require precision and control.
+- It can be helpful to steady your hand against your face or with your other hand when applying mascara, eyeliner, or lipstick, which require precision and control.